-

 The bud and the first three leaves are collected in early and mid-April.

-The mother tree grows on Mount Wudong in the Fengxiermao area (Chinese: 凤溪二茅) of the owner Li Jipeng, the subsequent generations are group bushes.
-The tree has large leaves, a height of 2.94 m, with a half-open crown 2.3 m wide, with medium ripening of buds.
-The second generation has a unique floral aroma.
-The variety got its name due to its similarity to osmanthus flowers.
-The leaves are soft, oval, light green with a shiny surface.
-One hundred buds weigh 115 grams, the buds are strong.
-Plants are propagated by cuttings.
-The age of each tree is more than 300 years.
+The mother tree grows on Mount Wudong in the Fengxiermao area (Chinese: 凤溪二茅) and belongs to Li Jipeng.
+Subsequent generations are clustered bushes.
+The tree has large leaves, stands 2.94 meters tall, with a semi-open crown 2.3 meters wide, and medium-ripening buds.
+The second generation has a unique floral fragrance.
+The variety's name derives from its resemblance to osmanthus flowers.
+The leaves are soft, oval, light green, and glossy.
+One hundred buds weigh 115 grams, and the buds are vigorous.
+The plants are propagated by cuttings.
+Each tree is over 300 years old.

-The finished tea is straight-rolled, the color of eel scales.
+The finished tea is straight-rolled and the color of eel scales.
 It has a natural floral aroma.
-The infusion is golden-yellow, transparent, with a thick smell of osmanthus.
-The taste is rich, sweetish, with a special dancong note.
+The infusion is golden-yellow, clear, with a rich osmanthus scent.
+The flavor is rich and slightly sweet, with a distinctive dancong note.
 The tea bottom is green and soft.

-In 1986, it scored a total of 99.85 points in the product competition and was the best among 134 tea samples, receiving the title of national treasure.
-It won a gold medal at the second agricultural fair of China.
-In 1999, it was recognized as the famous tea of Guangdong at the international exhibition.
+In 1986, it scored 99.85 points overall at a product competition, emerging as the best among 134 tea samples and earning the title of National Treasure.
+It won a gold medal at the Second China Agricultural Fair.
+In 1999, it was recognized as a famous tea of Guangdong at an international exhibition.

 This tea is sometimes written as Gui Hua Xiang Dan Cun.